Making useful photographs

-Also on that flight, which produced 130 photos now in an album called 2010_08_06 rno-phx-bos, other topics of interest I captioned and tagged aggressively, were the Shoshone Mountains, Yucca Flat (with “subsidence craters” over underground nuclear bomb explosions), the Nevada Test Site, (where hundreds of atomic bomb tests took place, among other interesting things), “Doom Town” on Frenchman Lake, Broom Lake in Area 51, Creech Air Force Base (from which military drones are remotely controlled), Grand Canyon, and Buffalo at night.
+Also on that flight, which produced 130 photos in an album called 2010_08_06 rno-phx-bos, I captioned and tagged the Shoshone Mountains, Yucca Flat (with “subsidence craters” over underground nuclear bomb explosions), the Nevada Test Site, (where hundreds of atomic bomb tests took place, among other interesting things), “Doom Town” on Frenchman Lake, Broom Lake in Area 51, Creech Air Force Base (from which military drones are remotely controlled), the Grand Canyon, and Buffalo at night.

-All those links go to photos of mine that in Wikipedia entries, and none are especially artistic.
-In fact most of them make me cringe today, because I hadn’t mastered Photoshop when I posted them in the first place.
-Worse, back then I shot only .jpgs, rather than RAW photos, which means I can’t go back do much to improve them.
+All those links go to photos of mine that have appear in Wikipedia articles.
+None are especially artistic.
+In fact, most of them make me cringe today because I hadn’t mastered Photoshop when I posted them in the first place.
+Worse, back then I shot only .jpgs, rather than RAW photos, which means I can’t go back and improve them.
 But all are useful, especially to writers and publications covering the topic of lithium mining.
 For example, my photos of those lithium lakes appear in—

 - Biden clean energy talk fuels mining reform bills in E&E